AD 1

 OCTOBAN

 OCTOBANS, also known as tube toms, are deep, small diameter, single-head tom-toms.
 Octobans were originally grouped in melodically-tuned sets of eight, hence the name, in reference to octave and from octo meaning "eight".
+Part.

 Posted by Unknown